SCRT-HQ/VaporShell/docs/glossary/New-VSRDSDBParameterGroup.md

----
-layout: glossary
-title: New-VSRDSDBParameterGroup
-categories: glossary
-label1: Category
-data1: Documentation
-label2: Depth
-data2: Deep
-schema: 2.0.0
----

 # New-VSRDSDBParameterGroup

 ## SYNOPSIS
-Adds an AWS::RDS::DBParameterGroup resource to the template
+Adds an AWS::RDS::DBParameterGroup resource to the template.
+The AWS::RDS::DBParameterGroup resource creates a custom parameter group for an RDS database family.

 ## SYNTAX